Voronezh: Foundation and name

-17th to 20th centuries
+17th to 19th centuries

 In the 17th century, Voronezh gradually evolved into a sizable town.
 Weronecz is shown on the Worona river in Resania in Joan Blaeu's map of 1645.
 Peter the Great built a dockyard in Voronezh where the Azov Flotilla was constructed for the Azov campaigns in 1695 and 1696.
 This fleet, the first ever built in Russia, included the first Russian ship of the line, Goto Predestinatsia.
 The Orthodox diocese of Voronezh was instituted in 1682 and its first bishop, Mitrofan of Voronezh, was later proclaimed the town's patron saint.

 Owing to the Voronezh Admiralty Wharf, for a short time, Voronezh became the largest city of South Russia and the economic center of a large and fertile region.
 In 1711, it was made the seat of the Azov Governorate, which eventually morphed into the Voronezh Governorate.

-In the 19th century, Voronezh was a center of the Central Black Earth Region.
+In the 19th century, Voronezh was the center of Voronezh Governorate.
 Manufacturing industry (mills, tallow-melting, butter-making, soap, leather, and other works) as well as bread, cattle, suet, and the hair trade developed in the town.
 A railway connected Voronezh with Moscow in 1868 and Rostov-on-Don in 1871.